AndreasTraut/Visualization-of-Data-with-Python/README.md

 Quelle: [DataRevenue-Blog](https://www.datarevenue.com/de-blog/streamlit-vs-dash-vs-shiny-vs-voila-vs-flask-vs-jupyter)

 I tested [Streamlit](https://www.streamlit.io/) and think: it is fantastic, because I didn't have to spend time on building a webpage or learn HTML, CSS or Wordpress.
-Everyhing is in Python and once the setup is done (which is easy) all I have to do for updating the whole data app is to save the Python file (no compiling needed).
+Everything is in Python and once the setup is done (which is easy) all I have to do for updating the whole data app is to save the Python file (no compiling needed).
 I believe that Python in combination with Streamlit is a very strong combination which will beat the `R / Tidyverse / Shiny` alternative!
 Here are some examples:

-I used the data of the "Maraton runtimes" example and as you can see I only had to change some very minor things in the python code (like `import streamlit as st` and write `st.pyplot(g)` instead of `plt.show()`) in order to create a "data app".
+I used the data of the "Marathon runtimes" example and as you can see I only had to change some very minor things in the python code (like `import streamlit as st` and write `st.pyplot(g)` instead of `plt.show()`) in order to create a "data app".
 You can upload another Excel-csv file by pressing the "Browse files" button, which will then be visualized.
-Using the checkboxes below will open more graphics (like histograms, kernel density, violion plots,...).
+Using the checkboxes below will open more graphics (like histograms, kernel density, violin plots,...).
 See my [data app here](https://share.streamlit.io/andreastraut/visualize-results-in-apps/main/app_Example_Marathon_extended.py) and play around yourself.
 I uploaded the results of these two datasets (the left and right side of the window below) in the results folder.

 ![](./media/app_Example_Marathon_comp.jpg)